 Serve the buns while still warm.
-You can also store them in a container (air tight) and reheat when you want to serve them.
-Now that you have your cinnamon buns glazed with buttermilk, it’s time to grab a cup of your favorite morning beverage, heavenly!
+You can also store them in a container (airtight) and reheat when you want to serve them.
+Now that you have your cinnamon buns glazed with buttermilk, it’s time to grab a cup of your favorite morning coffee, heavenly!

 Want more homemade cinnamon rolls ideas?

-We love this simple cinnamon buns from Paula Dean.
+We love this simple cinnamon buns recipe from Paula Dean.

 This cinnamon bun recipe looks delicious from Add a Pinch will have your home smelling delicious.